54th Pennsylvania Infantry Regiment: Early service

+1864 Valley Campaigns

 In May 1864, Maj.
 Gen. Franz Sigel was put in command of the department by Lt.
 Gen. Ulysses S. Grant and ordered to capture the Shenandoah Valley as part of Grant's spring offensive.
 On May 15, Sigel encountered Maj.
 Gen. John C. Breckinridge's Confederate force in the Battle of New Market.
 The 54th Pennsylvania fought near the center of the Union line and managed to retreat in good order.
 The regiment lost 174 men in the battle, including Linton, who was wounded.

 On May 26, Maj.
 Gen. David Hunter took command of the department from Sigel and embarked on the Lynchburg Campaign.
 During this campaign, the 54th lost eighty-four men.
 At the Battle of Piedmont, Private Thomas Evans of Company D seized the colors of the 45th Virginia Infantry, for which he would receive the Medal of Honor.
 On June 8, 1864, the enlistments for most of the 3rd and 4th Pennsylvania Reserve Regiments expired.
 Those who were not mustered out were transferred to the 54th.
 On 18, June 1864 in action at Lynchburg, Virginia Private John William Mostoller voluntarily led a charge on a Confederate battery (the officers of his company being disabled) and compelled its hasty removal for which he would later be awarded a Medal of Honor.

 After Hunter's withdrawal into West Virginia, Maj.
 Gen. Philip Sheridan was appointed commander of the Union forces (now called the Army of the Shenandoah) in the Valley.

 Under Sheridan, the 54th fought on September 19 at Third Winchester (the Battle of Opequon), on September 21-22 at the Battle of Fisher's Hill during pursuit of Early's forces after Winchester, and on October 19 at the Battle of Cedar Creek.

+Later service

 In December, Sheridan's army was transferred to Petersburg, and the 54th was assigned to the Army of the James, in which the 54th served for the rest of the war.
 It participated in the capture of Fort Gregg during the breakout at Petersburg and in the Appomattox Campaign.
 At the Battle of High Bridge, the entire 54th Regiment was captured, but was released four days later.
 The regiment was sent first to Camp Parole at Annapolis, Maryland, and then to Harrisburg, where it was mustered out on July 15.